HedgehogDevelopment/AzureDeployTemplates/Blog Posts.md

 Now you have the ARM templates in a storage container, and the packages also in a container, this should be everything you need to install the default XP instance in Sitecore Azure.

 ### Running the install script
 An install script called **Install.ps1.example** has been included in our [GitHub](https://github.com/HedgehogDevelopment/AzureDeployTemplates/blob/master/SC82U3_XP/Install.ps1.example).
-This will need to be renamed to **Install.ps1** and modified slightly to contain paths to your Sitecore license file, [Sitecore Azure Toolkit](https://doc.sitecore.net/cloud/82/working_with_sitecore_azure/configuring_sitecore_azure/getting_started_with_sitecore_azure_toolkit) and the ArmTemplateUrl described above.
+This will need to be renamed to **Install.ps1** and modified slightly to contain paths to your Sitecore license file, [Sitecore Azure Toolkit](https://doc.sitecore.net/cloud/working_with_sitecore_azure_toolkit/deployment/getting_started_with_sitecore_azure_toolkit) and the ArmTemplateUrl described above.
 If you went with Option 2 for getting the URLs for the ARM templates, you may also need to modify the script to pass in the appropriate parameters as well.

 Once the file has been modified, update your local azure.deploy.parameters.json file with your blob storage URLs (to the CM, CD, PRC and REP packages), and Mongo connection strings (you can setup some free ones using [MLab](http://www.mlab.com/).
-You also need to update the other parameters with usernames/passwords as you wish.
+You also need to update the other parameters with usernames/passwords as you wish, as described [here](https://doc.sitecore.net/cloud/working_with_sitecore_azure_toolkit/deployment/getting_started_with_sitecore_azure_toolkit).

 Save the file, and run the Install.ps1 script from PowerShell.
 It will prompt you for credentials and create your default environment.
 After about 20-30 minutes, you will have a working, default Sitecore instance.